osg-htc/user-school-2018/docs/materials/day2/part1-ex2-login-scp.md

 ### Extra challenge: Using rsync

-`scp` is a great, ubiquitous tool for one-time transfers but if you find yourself transferring the same set of files to the same location repeatedly, there are better tools to use.
+`scp` is a great, ubiquitous tool for one-time transfers but there are better tools if you find yourself transferring the same set of files to the same location repeatedly.
-Another common tool available on many linux machines is `rsync`, which is like a beefed-up version of `scp`.
+Another common tool available on many Linux machines is `rsync`, which is like a beefed-up version of `scp`.
 The invocation is similar to `scp`: you can transfer files and/or folders, but the options are different and when transferring folders, make sure they don't have a trailing slash (`/`, this means to copy all the files within the folder instead of the folder itself):